axtstar/asta4e/README.md

         .getCC(new FileInputStream("data.xlsx"))
 ```

-then, return to bind data to `target` as Data type along side with sheetName.
+then, return to bind data to `target` as option of Data type along side with sheetName.

 ```
-IndexedSeq("sheetName" -> Data)
+IndexedSeq("sheetName" -> Option[Data])

 ```